Manassas (album): Songs

 The album was split into four thematic sides.
-Side 1 - The Raven, is a composite of rock and Latin sounds that the group would often perform in full live exactly as recorded.
-Side 2 - The Wilderness mainly centers on country and bluegrass.
-Side 3 - Consider is largely folk and folk-rock, and contains the song "Johnny's Garden", reportedly for the caretaker at Stills' English manor house bought from Ringo Starr.
-This includes Stills at his most experimental including using a Moog Synthesiser on "Move Around".
-The closing section, titled "Rock & Roll Is Here to Stay", is a rock and blues set.
+Side 1, The Raven, is a composite of rock and Latin sounds that the group would often perform in full live exactly as presented on the album, including the segues that connected several of the songs.
+Side 2, The Wilderness, mainly centers on country and bluegrass, and features Chris Hillman on mandolin and fiddler Byron Berline.
+Side 3, Consider, presents a mix of musical styles, including "Johnny's Garden" (reportedly written for the caretaker at Stills' English manor house bought from Ringo Starr), and Stills using a Moog synthesizer on "Move Around".
+Side 4, Rock & Roll Is Here to Stay, features rock and blues songs, including "The Treasure", a mainstay of Manassas' live sets, and Stills' acoustic solo piece "Blues Man".

-"What to Do" and "Right Now" are Stills take on the CSNY split and his relationship with Graham Nash.
+Several of the songs on the album are inspired by Stills' romantic relationship with Rita Coolidge, and Coolidge's leaving Stills for his CSNY bandmate Graham Nash.
+In particular, "Raven" was Stills' nickname for Coolidge, while "What to Do" and "Right Now" were written about CSNY's subsequent breakup and Stills' relationship with Nash.

 Artwork and packaging

 The artwork was taken after Stills, a Civil War buff, had the band flown over to Manassas station in Manassas, Virginia, where the Confederacy had claimed its first major victory at the Battle of Bull Run.
 The photo they liked was the band standing on the platform under a Manassas sign, and so the band was named.
 Included with the album were fold-out posters with named pictures of all the members and hand-written lyrics on the back, including a message urging people to 'Use The Power, Register and Vote'.